 Duty of disclosure

-In exercising the following rights, the insurer may consider whether different types of cover can constitute separate contracts of life insurance.
-If they do, the insurer may apply the following rights separately to each type of cover - for example, Death, TPD and income protection benefits may be treated as separate contracts.
-Additionally, default cover and any additional cover will also be treated separately.
+In exercising the following rights, the insurer may consider whether different types of cover can constitute separate contracts of insurance.
+If they do, the insurer may apply the following rights separately to each type of cover.
+For example, Death, TPD and Income Protection benefits may be treated as separate contracts.
+Additionally, default cover and any additional cover may also be treated separately.

-If the insurer chooses not to avoid the contract or reduce the amount of insurance provided, the insurer may, at any time vary the contract in a way that places the insurer in the same position the insurer would have been in if the person had told the insurer everything he or she should have.
+If the Insurer chooses not to avoid the contract or reduce the amount of insurance provided, the Insurer may, at any time vary the contract in a way that places the Insurer in the same position the Insurer would have been in if we had told the Insurer everything it should have been told.
 However, this right does not apply if the contract has a surrender value or provides cover on death.

-If the failure to tell the insurer is fraudulent, the insurer may refuse to pay a claim and treat the contract as if it never existed.
+If the failure to tell the Insurer something is fraudulent, the Insurer may refuse to pay a claim and treat the contract as if it never existed.

 At times we may need to collect sensitive information from you such as medical information and family relationship details to process insurance applications and benefit claims.
 This information is used by Hostplus and our insurers to assess your eligibility for an insured benefit.
 We will always seek your express consent before we collect any sensitive information from you, and we will ensure that the collection of this information is absolutely necessary.